liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the decline in profit is causing disquiet among shareholders
 1. cohabitation before marriage is considered acceptable among young people
 1. Federal Aviation Administration
-1. I'll be at the meeting at 11 o'clock
+1. I'll be at the meeting at 11 o'clock; at the meeting means the place\nin the meeting means you\'re participating
-1. you're hopeless
+1. you're hopeless; 你没救了\n
-1. cohesion; cohesive; coherence; coherent
+1. cohesion; cohesive; coherence; coherent; Cohesion: The team displayed strong cohesion after their weekend retreat.\nCohesive: The report was cohesive, with all the sections flowing smoothly into one another.\nCoherence: The speaker\'s argument lacked coherence, making it hard to follow his main point.\nCoherent: After waking up from the anesthesia, it took her a few minutes to become coherent.
 1. ruling party
 1. What's the problem of cache miss rates?
-How do you address it?
+How do you address it?; I found that a refactoring PR caused this decrease in performance.
+After this PR, there\'s a large template function with many branches, but the query with the performance degradation only goes through one of the branches.
+I suspect that when the instructions are loaded into the code cache, instructions from unused branches are partly loaded, leading to frequent replacements in the code cache line.
+This might be what\'s causing the performance degradation.
+However, we tested this only on virtual machines in Alibaba Cloud.
+Some lower-level perf-events, such as branch-miss and cache-miss, are not supported on VMs, so we couldn\'t directly verify this hypothesis.
+To address the issue, we separated different branches into distinct template functions and marked them as \"always not inlined.\"
-1. What's the process of join operator?
+1. What's the process of join operator?; Generally speaking, a join involves a two-stage processing method.
+The first stage is called \"build,\" where a hash_table is generated based on a smaller table.
+The second stage, known as \"probe,\" involves going through the hash_table to evaluate matches based on specific predicates.\n\nLocal and Global runtime filters will be generated at build stage to further improve the performance.
-1. What's the process of window operator?
+1. What's the process of window operator?; For window function without partition by, the data will be sorted globally and send to one node to further continue the serial window process.
+And for window function with partition by, the data will be shuffled and sorted locally, and then multi-machine and multi-core parallel window processing is carried out.\n\nAnd for window function that is not relied on the ordering, like min/max, we have hash-based partition to further improve the performance.
-1. What's the process of aggregation operator?
+1. What's the process of aggregation operator?; Generally speaking, for aggregation without group by, there will be a two-stage process, the first stage is called pre-aggregate, where each node perform the aggregation and calculate the intermediate result locally, and then send to one intended node for final aggregation.
+And for aggregation with group by, there will be a one-stage process, each node will shuffle the scanned data by the group by expression, and then multi-machine and multi-core parallel aggregation processing is carried out.
 1. 包容的
-1. What the process of executing a query?
+1. What the process of executing a query?; Generally, it has two stages, plan and execution.
+Firstly, it will go through rule-based optimizations and cost-based optimizations to generate an optimal physical plan, the plan will contains several segments, connected by exchagne operator.
+And in practical system, there will be multiply compute nodes, so each fragment will have multiply parallelism to fully use the machine resource, and each parallelism is called fragment instance.
+When a compute node received a fragment instance, basically, the fragment instance is an execution tree, it will be decomposed into multiply pipelines, and each pipeline will have multiply parallelism to fully use the multi-cores resources.
-1. What are the advantages and disadvantages of Volcano Execution Model and Morsel-driven execution model?
+1. What are the advantages and disadvantages of Volcano Execution Model and Morsel-driven execution model?; Volcano execution model is simple for programming.
+And the minimum scheduling unit is thread, so scheduling decision is delegated to kernel.
+But it is hard to have fine-grained resource control, priority control and parallelism control.\n\nFor morsel-driven execution model, the programming model is more complex, each operator has to handle state change like if it has output or if it need input, and need to provide two interfaces push_chunk and pull_chunk, and blocking opeartions are not allowed, and for some operators like scan and exchange, extra I/O thread pool is required to handle the I/O operations.
+But it can have more flexible resource control, priority control, and parallelism control, you can set different parallelism for different parts of a single query.
 1. I need work authorization sponsorship
 1. machines with identical specifications
-1. What's the design of the morsel-driven execution model?
+1. What's the design of the morsel-driven execution model?; Morsel\n* Morsel is a small chunk or portion of data, in our system, its value is 4096.\n\nPipeline and Pipeline Driver\n* Pipeline is a logical concept that represents an execution link, comprising of a sequence of operators that without blocking operations.\n* Each compute node will receive an execution tree, the tree will be decomposed to multiply pipelines, and all the materialized nodes will be split into two pipelines.
+For example, the join node will split into two pipelines, one contains join_build, and another contains join_probe.
+And each pipeline can have several parallelism, called pipeline driver, which is the minimum scheduling unit.\n\nUser-Space Scheduler\n* The size of work threads is equal to the size of cpu cores.
+And core-binding can have better cache locality.\n* And for scheduling algorithm, generally, there are two different options, one is Global Balance, where all workers share a global queue, providing precise wake-ups.
+The other choice is Work-Stealing, where each worker has a local queue and may experience false wake-ups.
+In our system, for the resource control feature, we have chosen to implement Global Balance along with a global multi-level feedback queue, the pipeline driver with longer overall execution time may have lower priority and may stay in the higher level.\n* And another thing is task readiness analysis for checking if a task is ready or blocked, there are also two choices, polling model and event-driven model, but the state change of the task in database system is more complex comparing to the threads scheduling in kernel which can only come from limited cases like cpu time slice exhausted, hardware interrupt, system call, mutex and explicit yielding, the state change in database system may come from asynchronous operations, task dependency readiness, and more complex condition that may contains several variables and compoments.
+So polling model is suitable for database system, and simplify the process to a great extend.
+And in our system, there will be a seperate thread to do the task readiness analysis.
-1. Why do you introduce morsel-driven execution model?
+1. Why do you introduce morsel-driven execution model?; Because comparing to the volcano execution model, morsel-driven execution model has better fexibility on resource control, priority control and parallelism control.
+And we also expect it can have better scheduling efficiency.
-1. Explain the details of the parallel merge operator
+1. Explain the details of the parallel merge operator; The implementation is based on the MergePath algorithm, the most impressive part of this algorithm is that each core can independently compute the data segment required by current core.
+Multiple inputs are organized into a Merge tree.
+The entire merge process uses the stream model and requires multiple traversals of the merge tree.
+Each traversal uses a bottom-up approach, with all cores sequentially processing each node, for example, all cores are working on a merge node\'s process and then goes to the next merge node.
+And additionally, I dopted late materialization to further improve the performance.
 1. I'm doing hair
-1. hang in there; keep at it; stay strong
+1. hang in there; keep at it; stay strong; 加油！
 1. 30-day debt grace period
 1. speaker of the house
 1. there's still a great deal of uncertainty surrounding the blast
-1. questions continue to swirl around a deadly explosion at a Gaza hospital this week
+1. questions continue to swirl around a deadly explosion at a Gaza hospital this week; The verb \"swirl\" used in this context is metaphorical and conveys the idea that there are many questions or rumors circulating about the event.
+This usage is idiomatic and can be found in journalistic contexts.
 1. on a regular basis; on a daily basis; on a weekly basis; on a monthly basis
 1. throw; toss; hurl
 1. something is taking place; something is happening; something is playing out